German orthography: Punctuation

 The period (full stop) is used at the end of sentences, for abbreviations, and for ordinal numbers, such as der 1. for der erste (the first).
-The combination "abbreviation point+full stop at the end of a sentence" is simplified to a single point.
+It is omitted before a full stop at the end of a sentence.

 The comma is used between for enumerations (but the serial comma is not used), before adversative conjunctions, after vocative phrases, for clarifying words such as appositions, before and after infinitive and participle constructions, and between clauses in a sentence.
 A comma may link two independent clauses without a conjunction.
-The comma is not used before the direct speech; in this case, the colon is used.
-In some cases (e.g. infinitive phrases), using the comma is optional.
+The comma is not used before direct speech; in this case, the colon is used.
+Using the comma in infinitive phrases was optional before 2024, when the revision of the orthographic rules made it mandatory.

 The exclamation mark and the question mark are used for exclamative and interrogative sentences.
+It is not preceded by a space, in contrast with languages like French.
 The exclamation mark may be used for addressing people in letters.

 The semicolon is used for divisions of a sentence greater than that with the comma.

-The colon is used before direct speech and quotes, after a generalizing word before enumerations (but not when the words das ist, das heißt, nämlich, zum Beispiel are inserted), before explanations and generalizations, and after words in questionnaires, timetables, etc. (e. g.
-Vater: Franz Müller).
+The colon is used before direct speech and quotes, after a generalizing word before enumerations (but not when the words das ist, das heißt, nämlich, zum Beispiel are inserted), before explanations and generalizations, and after words in questionnaires, timetables, etc. (e.g. Vater: Franz Müller).

 The em dash is used for marking a sharp transition from one thought to another one, between remarks of a dialogue (as a quotation dash), between keywords in a review, between commands, for contrasting, for marking unexpected changes, for marking an unfinished direct speech, and sometimes instead of parentheses in parenthetical constructions.

 The ellipsis is used for unfinished thoughts and incomplete citations.

-The parenthesis are used for parenthetical information.
+The parentheses are used for parenthetical information.

-The square brackets are used instead of parentheses inside parentheses and for editor’s words inside quotations.
+The square brackets are used instead of parentheses inside parentheses and for editor's words inside quotations.

 The quotation marks are written as »…« or „…“.
 They are used for direct speech, quotes, names of books, periodicals, films, etc., and for words in unusual meaning.
 Quotation inside a quotation is written in single quotation marks: ›…‹ or ‚…‘.
 If a quotation is followed by a period or a comma, it is placed outside the quotation marks.

 The apostrophe is used for contracted forms (such as ’s for es) except forms with omitted final e (was sometimes used in this case in the past) and preposition+article contractions.
 It is also used for genitive of proper names ending in s, ß, x, z, ce, but not if preceded by the definite article.